zmitchell/tinkering.xyz/content/about/index.md

 show_date = false
 +++

 Hi, I'm Zach.
 I *love* building things and learning how things work.
-I also love disc golf and Dungeons & Dragons, but that's not what this blog is about.
+I also love disc golf, Dungeons & Dragons, but that's not what this blog is about.

-I'm finishing up my physics PhD at Purdue University, where I study the details of photosynthesis using ultrafast spectroscopy.
+I recently completed a physics PhD at Purdue University where I studied the details of photosynthesis using ultrafast spectroscopy.
 Have you burned holes in your business cards with 100 femotosecond laser pulses?
 I have!
-I write the software that orchestrates the hardware in our experiments, and the software that analyzes our data.
-If something in our lab is automated, I did that, just don't ask how long it took.
+I wrote the software that orchestrated the hardware in our experiments, the software that analyzed our data.
+I also did computational modeling of quantum-biological systems on both commodity hardware (my laptop) and supercomputing clusters.

 ## My story
 My first interaction with programming was a numerical techniques class using Matlab that was required for my physics degree.
 I didn't do much programming after that until I spent a summer on a research project that required more analysis than was comfortable to do in Excel.
 I wrote this analysis program in Matlab since that was what I knew.
 I only discovered afterwards that no one else in that lab had a Matlab license.